 Dr. Gordon Myers received his Bachelor of Arts degree from the University of Richmond.
-He went on to receive his Doctor of Medicine from St. George’s University School of Medicine.
-After graduating medical school, he did his residency at the University of Tennessee at Chattanooga in Pediatrics where he was awarded Intern of the Year.
-He is board certified in Pediatrics.
-He then completed a combined adult and pediatric fellowship in allergy and immunology at Louisiana State University in New Orleans where he focused on his passions of immunodeficiency and food allergy.
+He earned his Doctor of Medicine degree from St. George’s University School of Medicine and completed his residency the University of Tennessee at Chattanooga in Pediatrics.
+During his residency, he received the Intern of the Year award.
+After that, he entered a combined adult and pediatric fellowship in allergy and immunology at Louisiana State University in New Orleans.
+During his time there, he focused on his passions of immunodeficiency and food allergy.

 Case series of retrospective patients were evaluated for progression of antibody defects.
 Patients were selected who were initially diagnosed with specific antibody defect only to develop into various primary immune deficiencies.